Trivadis/plsql-syntax-colors/README.md

 ## License

-The Trivadis PL/SQL & SQL Formatter Settings are licensed under the Apache License, Version 2.0.
+These settings are licensed under the Apache License, Version 2.0.
 You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.